Traditional Chinese medicine: Endangered species and other wild animals

 which is used for many ailments (though not as an aphrodisiac as is commonly misunderstood in the West).

 The black market in rhinoceros horns (driven not just by TCM but also unrelated status-seeking) has reduced the world's rhino population by more than 90 percent over the past 40 years.

 Concerns have also arisen over the use of pangolin scales, turtle plastron, seahorses, and the gill plates of mobula and manta rays.

 Poachers hunt restricted or endangered species to supply the black market with TCM products.
 There is no scientific evidence of efficacy for tiger medicines.
 Concern over China considering to legalize the trade in tiger parts prompted the 171-nation Convention on International Trade in Endangered Species (CITES) to endorse a decision opposing the resurgence of trade in tigers.
-Fewer than 30,000 saiga antelopes remain, which are exported to China for use in traditional fever therapies.
-Organized gangs illegally export the horn of the antelopes to China.
+Fewer than 30,000 saiga antelopes remain, the horns of which are illegally exported to China by organized gangs to be used in traditional fever therapies.
 The pressures on seahorses (Hippocampus spp.) used in traditional medicine is enormous; tens of millions of animals are unsustainably caught annually.
 Many species of syngnathid are currently part of the IUCN Red List of Threatened Species or national equivalents.

+The deer penis is believed to have therapeutic benefits according to traditional Chinese medicine.
+Tiger parts from poached animals include tiger penis, believed to improve virility, and tiger eyes.
+The illegal trade for tiger parts in China has driven the species to near-extinction because of its popularity in traditional medicine.
+Laws protecting even critically endangered species such as the Sumatran tiger fail to stop the display and sale of these items in open markets.

+Shark fin soup is traditionally regarded in Chinese medicine as beneficial for health in East Asia, and its status as an elite dish has led to huge demand with the increase of affluence in China, devastating shark populations.
+The shark fins have been a part of traditional Chinese medicine for centuries.
+Shark finning is banned in many countries, but the trade is thriving in Hong Kong and China, where the fins are part of shark fin soup, a dish considered a delicacy, and used in some types of traditional Chinese medicine.

+Restrictions are made on the accumulation and export of endangered species not raised in captivity.

+Australian scientists have developed methods to identify medicines containing DNA traces of endangered species.
+Finally, although not an endangered species, sharp rises in exports of donkeys and donkey hide from Africa to China to make the traditional remedy ejiao have prompted export restrictions by some African countries.